arinrohega/DE-Pipeline01-OnPremise/README.md

 ![dataset1](https://github.com/user-attachments/assets/309bd941-b8a0-40a0-ac6c-243f393cd3e7)

-Theres a glossary at the end, providing English translations of the table names if needed.
+Theres a glossary at the end, providing English translations of the table and column names if needed.

 ## Data Model
 ### Complete OLTP Database Model